E2MIP/E2MIP_Website_Repo/content/_index.md

 For all participants, please register at the Google-Group: e2mip@googlegroups.com

 ## 📰 News
+__30.08.2024: Submission is open__

+Our submission system is open, using the [CMT3 page for E2MIP](https://cmt3.research.microsoft.com/E2MIP2024).
+More details are provided on the submission page.

 __20.03.2024: Challenge is open__

 We are pleased to announce that the E2MIP-challenge will be re-run in 2024.
 With the update of the website, the challenge is open again.